 2) Yuma is foreigner

-If you are just half as white as me, you will most likely hear that phrase used about you.
-For Cubans yuma is another and more common way of saying yankie - or white foreigner.
+If you are just half as white as me, you will most likely hear the phrase yuma used about you.
+For Cubans yuma is another and more common way of saying yankie – or white foreigner.

 3) Asere/Acere is friend

 Asere is a Cuban way of saying amigo – or friend.
 It can be spelled both with s or with c.